KingCueio/Survival-Commands-in-IRPH/README.md

        - This command allows you to show off your item in the chat.
      - [inventory]
        - This command allows you to show off your inventory in the chat.
-     - /action [messages]
-       - This command allows you to broadcast any word/phrase/sentences that you want to type.
      - /ah
        - This command allows you to open the Auction House.
      - /ah view [IGN]